lodgedwhere/lodgedwhere.github.io/essays/meaning-without-representation.md

 Let $A_t \in \{0,1\}$ denote the stochastic appearance of one of two kinds of distinction within a 1-bit channel.
 Let $b_t \in \{0,1\}$ denote the system state in which past markings are recorded, a severely restricted model only capable of remembering the past two marks.

-Instead of specifying an update rule, we impose a constraint on each consecutive triple:
+Instead of specifying an update rule to make the decision on future marks and encoding it locally in $b_t$, we impose a constraint on each consecutive triple:

 $$
 A_t = b_{t-1} \oplus b_t \oplus b_{t+1}.